Many companies have jumped on the bandwagon of using OEE (Overall Equipment Effectiveness)

 The bottom line is that your machines across the plant floor will be more productive, making better products.
 Making sure that your machines are being used to their full potential will lead you to generate higher revenue.

 Here are 3 ways we recommend using OEE if your company is new to this manufacturing KPI:

-- Find machines that need attention: A good manufacturer will attempt to remove all constraints in their production process whether or not that additional capacity is currently needed.
-Users can find constraints or issues with machines by looking at the individual OEE values for each machine and determine which are performing effectively and which are not.
+- Find machines that need attention: A good manufacturer will attempt to remove all constraints in its production process whether or not that additional capacity is currently needed.
+Users can find constraints or issues with machines by looking at the individual OEE values for each machine and determining which are performing effectively and which are not.
 Lower OEE values will indicate which may need some attention.
 Addressing issues with machines and thereby improving their operating effectiveness can then increase the revenue the machine produces.

 - Confirm improvement: Once the issues are addressed with the machines continue to monitor the OEE values for those machines.
-If the OEE numbers go up, especially in the parts where the issues were addressed, then the efforts to fix may have been worthwhile.
-Otherwise, the machine and it’s issues may warrant a second look.
+If the OEE numbers go up, especially in the parts where the issues were addressed, then the efforts to fix them may have been worthwhile.
+Otherwise, the machine and its issues may warrant a second look.